kevin-robb/orb_slam_implementation/README.md

     python evaluation/evaluate_ate_scale.py evaluation/Ground_truth/EuRoC_left_cam/MH01_GT.txt f_dataset-MH01_stereo.txt --plot MH01_stereo.pdf

 Open the pdf `MH01_stereo.pdf` to see the results.
 This can be done with the command `evince MH01_stereo.pdf`.

+# Using Our Own Data
+Since we have not setup the ROS-compatible part of ORB_SLAM3, the only input we can use is a folder of images, with a corresponding txt file of timestamps.
+To convert a rosbag of image data into this format, follow [this guide](http://wiki.ros.org/rosbag/Tutorials/Exporting%20image%20and%20video%20data).